ratify-project/ratify/docs/design/Certificate Revocation Lists.md

 Download is implemented by CRL `fetcher`, which can be done in parallel via start tasks in seperate go routines.

 CRL download location (URL) can be obtained from the certificate's CRL Distribution Point (CDP) extension.
-If the certificate contains multiple CDP locations then each location download is attempted in sequential order, until a 2xx response is received for any of the location.
+`notation-core-go` will download all CDP URLs because each CDP URL may belong to a different scope, and we cannot distinguish them.

 For each CDP location, Notary Project verification workflow will try to download the CRL for the default threshold of 5 seconds.
 Ratify is able to configure this threshold.
 If the CRL cannot be downloaded within the timeout threshold the revocation result will be "revocation unavailable".